<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Customer: Not to my knowledge, no.

 You: In that case, is it possible to request that it be approved today?
-The invoice is now overdue.
-If your director has any queries at all, feel free to have her contact me by phone or email.
+The invoice is now overdue according to the payment terms.
+If your director has any queries at all about the overdue invoice or payment due date, feel free to have her contact me by phone or email.

 Customer: She's not in the office right now but I'll do my best to reach her.